3stantedja/Formula-List/README.md

 ## Plans for the future
 In the future I wanted to make it so it's more than just a list of formulae.
 Hopefully it'll contain more documentation such as how to use it, what behaviour it exhibits, if cases (ex. what happens when **sin² _x_** is differentiated).
 The approach that I want to take is more like `man` entries, but shorter.

-I did mention that it'll be (somewhat) short because it is designed to be used as a material for revising.
+I did mention that it'll be (somewhat) short because I intend it to be used as revision material, not a textbook.
 With that, I don't need to write as much as a Wikipedia entry, while keeping relevant information easily available to be printed on.
 This means that it will assume that you have some prior knowledge of a subject matter (for instance trigonometry).

 Currently, I'm basing this off Cambridge Assessment's curriculum because I've been in that curriculum for 4 years (so both IGCSE and A Levels), and its main inspiriation is the aformentioned List of Formulae.
 As time goes on hopefully this will be more relevant to other curricula and even university.